kevinchwong/myResearch/src/myCode/nashorn/Readme.md

-# Notes for building a multi-thread Javascript Engine with Nashron
+# Building a multi-thread Javascript Engine with Nashron

 By Kevin Wong [@kevinwongprovenir](https://github.com/kevinwongprovenir)